ZevEisenberg/Padiddle/Padiddle/Pods/SimulatorStatusMagic/README.md

 * Clone this repository.
 * Open SimulatorStatusMagic.xcodeproj with Xcode 6 (or above).
-* Run the app target `SimulatorStatusMagic` on whichever simulator type you would like to modify, it works with every device.
+* Run the app target `SimulatorStatusMagic` (not `SimulatorStatusMagiciOS`) on whichever simulator type you would like to modify (it works with every device).
 * Once the app launches, press the only button on the screen :)
 * That's it, you're done!
 Now just run your app and take screenshots.